 Mentat

 Mentat is a single-user web content management program intended for power-users.
-It is written entirely in strict Perl and uses very fast in-memory SQLite for storage.
+It is written entirely in strict Perl and uses very fast memory-cached SQLite for storage.
 It is distributed under a BSD License.

 When Mentat was first hastily thrown together a decade ago, in 2001, I coded it to be simple, flexible and very easy to deploy.
 It started out as a CGI application and was later rewritten to use mod_perl.
 By today's standards, it is old-fashioned and lacks the advanced features of modern open-source content management systems.
 However, the strict, bloat-free 3000 line Perl codebase is well commented and remains easy to understand, extend and adapt by power-users.